|Joseph “Yossie” Hollander Co-founder|

 Joe brings a wide array of leadership experience in government, law, business, and journalism to the building of this national effort.
 He served as editor of the Deseret News, the leading newspaper in Utah.
 Prior to the Deseret News, he was a partner and co-leader of the Public Practice & Political Law practice team at Pillsbury Winthrop Shaw Pittman LLP.
 Joe played a pivotal role in the purchase of Geneva Steel (a steelmill in Vineyard, Utah) and the reopening of the plant in 1987.
 He served as Chief Executive Officer and Chairman until 2001.
 From 1981 to 1985, he served in the Reagan administration as an Assistant Administrator in the US Environmental Protection Agency, first for Policy and Resource Management and later for Air and Radiation.
 Joe received his undergraduate and law degrees from Brigham Young University.

-Known internally as the “gearbox,” Robin's entrepreneurial background spans a variety of roles and responsibilities, primarily in computer software.
-Her experience includes administration, marketing, event management, product and program management, and analytics.
-Robin also earned a Master’s degree from UC Santa Barbara's Bren School of Environmental Science and Management, specializing in energy and climate change.
-She spends most of her free time near, in, on, or under the ocean--in her native Southern California or around the world.
+Robin's professional background spans a variety of roles and responsibilities, primarily in entrepreneurial organizations.
+Her diverse experience in both commercial and non-profit includes administration, marketing, event management, product and program management, and analytics.
+Robin also has a Master’s degree from UC Santa Barbara's Bren School of Environmental Science and Management, with a specialty in energy and climate change policy.
+After helping to establish and grow the Fuel Freedom Foundation’s operating structure and procedures, Robin is now managing the Foundation’s policy and research programs to promote a major shift to non-petroleum-based transportation fuels.

 |Ann Norman Executive VP of Communicationsfirstname.lastname@example.org|